Kings Highway safety upgrade

 Background

-Transport for NSW has rescoped the deliverable projects under the $20 million Kings Highway upgrade program after preliminary development confirmed funding allocation constraints.
-Five projects will continue to be delivered under the program with three projects moving to development only and one project to be reinvestigated.
+Transport for NSW rescoped the deliverable projects under the $20 million Kings Highway upgrade program after preliminary development confirmed funding allocation constraints.
+Five projects have been delivered under the program with three projects moving to development only and one project to be reinvestigated.
 Additional construction funding will be sought for development-only projects from alternate programs in the coming years.

 - a new eastbound overtaking lane at Mulloon